vivienbrown/se_project_aroundtheus/README.md

 * Intro
 * Figma
 * Images
+* Features
+* Github

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+It includes a profile section in which users can upload their own avatar image and six cards upon which their interests will be displayed.
+In this case it is one man's exploration of key landmarks and locations within the United States.

 **Figma**